Akuyumu/KuyuSpider/content/University/Notes/M&T/Circuit Execution.md

 status: Ongoing
 ---
 # Hello!
-Read on to explore the block diagram made to simplify circuitry planning and logistics in the early stages of making the project.
+Read on to explore the circuitry planning and logistics in the early stages of making the project.
 [[Circuit_block_diagram.excalidraw|Excalidraw Link]]

-## The Diagram
+## The Block Diagram
 ![[Circuit_block_diagram.excalidraw.png]]

 *Power supply edited to be two 400mAh batteries*